Warrant of Fitness

 Vehicles over 3500 kg, passenger service vehicles (taxis, buses, shuttles, etc.), and rental vehicles do not have a Warrant of Fitness.
 Instead, these vehicles must possess a Certificate of Fitness (CoF).
 The CoF test is similar to the WoF test, but must be undergone every six months regardless of the age of the vehicle, unless a different inspection interval has been specified by the Transport Agency, or it is an eligible privately owned motorhome which are on a twelve month CoF.
-Brand new rental cars will also initially be issued with a twelve month CoF.
+Brand new rental cars are also initially issued with a twelve month CoF, six month thereafter and from November 1, 2026, will be subject to a twelve month CoF inspection.

 A WoF test checks tyre condition, brake condition, structural condition, lights, glazing, windscreen wipers and washers, doors, seat belts, airbags (if fitted), speedometer, steering and suspension, exhaust, and fuel system.
 A vehicle must meet certain criteria in each category to pass the Warrant of Fitness.
-Many local car repair garages throughout New Zealand are authorised to perform testing and to issue Warrants of Fitness.
+Many local car repair garages throughout New Zealand are authorised to perform testing and to issue Warrants of Fitness, larger towns and cities usually have one or more independent testing stations who also provide other NZTA services.

 Each vehicle used on public roads must display a Warrant of Fitness sticker on the drivers side edge of the windscreen, or in the case of vehicles not fitted with a windscreen, in a convenient location preferably close to the rear number plate.
 The sticker indicates that the vehicle passed its last WoF inspection, and shows when the next inspection is due.
 The current stickers display on the outside 2 holes punched, one through a number on the side indicating the month due (e.g. a hole through the number 4 indicates the next test is due in April) and one punched through the number on the bottom indicating the year due (e.g. a hole through the numbers 18 indicates the next test is due in 2018).
 On the inside, the sticker shows the full date of when the next inspection is due, the vehicle registration number, and the issuing agent stamp.

-A vehicle with a current WoF can still be inspected by a police officer and ordered unroadworthy.
+A vehicle with a current WoF can still be inspected by a police officer and ordered unroadworthy, known as a pink or green sticker, and the vehicle must then be referred to an independent testing station for inspection.
 If a vehicle lacks a WOF sticker, or its WOF is expired, the driver is liable for a NZ$200 fine.
 If a vehicle is found parked on a public road without a valid WoF sticker, the fine may be also issued by a parking warden.